Baron of Cartsburn

-The barony of Cartsburn in the Baronage of Scotland was created for Thomas Crawfurd of Cartsburn in 1669, when the lands of Cartsburn in the Parish of Easter Greenock in the Shire of Renfrew were erected in liberam baroniam, as a free barony held of the Prince and Great Steward of Scotland.
+Baron of Cartsburn is a title of nobility in the Baronage of Scotland.

+Created for Thomas Crawfurd of Cartsburn in 1669, when the lands of Cartsburn in the Parish of Easter Greenock in the Shire of Renfrew were erected in liberam baroniam, as a free barony held of the Prince and Great Steward of Scotland.
 The estate of Cartsburn, also known as Crawfurdsburn, incorporated the lands of Cartsdyke and part of the lands of Easter Greenock Castle.
-The Barony of Cartsburn is a feudal Barony of Scotland.
 The seat of the Barony was the House of Cartsburn, built in the 17th century near Greenock, Renfrewshire.

 The most notable Barons of Cartsburn are Thomas Crawfurd of Cartsburn, 4th Baron of Cartsburn, Thomas Macknight Crawfurd of Cartsburn and Lauriston Castle, 8th Baron of Cartsburn, and Mark Lindley-Highfield of Ballumbie Castle, 14th Baron of Cartsburn.
-The current Baron is the 15th Baron of Cartsburn.
+The present Baron is the 15th Baron of Cartsburn.
 Other people associated with the Barony include George Crawfurd, the compiler of The Peerage of Scotland, the inventor James Watt, the nation's bard Robert Burns, and the poet Jean Adam.

-In 2010 the dignity 'Baron of Cartsburn' was transferred by assignation to Dr. Pier Felice degli Uberti..
+In 2010, the dignity 'Baron of Cartsburn' was disponed by assignation to Dr. Pier Felice degli Uberti.